Biden faces a flurry of new challenges ahead of first White House news conference

 “Now that there’s a crisis — I think it will be a big issue,” Scott said.
 “They’ve made it an issue.”

 Against this backdrop, Thursday’s news conference — the first time reporters will be able to press Biden on a range of topics for an extended period — has taken on outsize import.
-The day the plan was announced, Dana Perino, who served as White House press secretary under former president George W. Bush, pointed to the risks of such a long lead time.
+The day the plan was announced, Dana Perino, who served as White House press secretary under President George W. Bush, pointed to the risks of such a long lead time.

 “A Perino rule — never ever ever ever ever ever ever announce a press conference in nine days time,” Perino wrote on Twitter.
 “Wait until THAT MORNING, see what’s happening and THEN deploy.
 The press is gonna show up no matter what.
 But hey!
 It’ll be something to look forward to!”